gpstar81/GPStar-proton-pack/OPERATION.md

 - The Proton Pack can run without a wand, though it can only be activated via the switch under the Ion Arm.
 - Vibration switch in the Cyclotron switch plate enables or disables the vibration motors for both the Proton Pack and Neutrona Wand.
 - 1984/Afterlife year switch in the Cyclotron switch plate changes the Proton Pack and Neutrona Wand from 1984 to Afterlife modes.
 - The Proton Pack vibrates only while firing.
 This can be changed to vibrate at all times or entirely disabled.
 Vibration can be enabled or disabled by the vibration toggle switch in the Proton Pack.
-Vibration settings can be toggled via the Neutrona Wand menu system or the advanced user configuration settings. **\*see below\***
+Vibration settings can be toggled via the Neutrona Wand menu system or the advanced user configuration settings.
 - The Neutrona Wand vibrates only while firing.
 This can be changed to vibrate at all times or entirely disabled.
 Vibration can enabled or disabled by the vibration toggle switch in the Proton Pack.
-Vibration settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***
+Vibration settings can be toggled via the wand menu system or the advanced user configuration settings.
 - Single (centered) LED per Cyclotron lens for 1984/1989 modes by default.
 	- This can be toggled back to 3 LEDs per Cyclotron lens via the Neturona Wand menu system.
-- The Power Cell, Cyclotron and other lighting on the Proton Pack can have the brightness independently adjusted. **\*see below\***
+- The Power Cell, Cyclotron and other lighting on the Proton Pack can have the brightness independently adjusted.
-- 1989 sound effects mode is available on the pack, it can be accessed from the Neutrona Wand menu systems or set with the advanced user configuration settings. **\*see below\***
+- 1989 sound effects mode is available on the pack, it can be accessed from the Neutrona Wand menu systems or set with the advanced user configuration settings.
 - Super Hero and Mode Original system operation modes.
 - Menu system with the ability to customise various settings for both your Proton Pack and Neutrona Wand.
 - Up to 5 different power levels as indicated on the Neutrona Wand bargraph.